dspiteself/nakkaya.com/posts/2010-02-16-net-eval-dead-simple-distributed-computing-for-clojure.markdown

-transfer functions to execute, and collect the results. net-eval takes a sequence of vectors containing host, port and a task to execute if there are arguments to be passed, they are appended to the end. net-eval will return an agent containing a vector, as results arrive they will be appended to the end.
+transfer functions to execute, and collect the results. net-eval takes a sequence of vectors containing host, port and a task to execute if there are arguments to be passed, they are appended to the end. net-eval will return an ref containing a vector, as results arrive they will be appended to the end.

     [Pong: Mac OS X Pong: Windows 2000]